Several points were too bulky to fit into the main body of my column today, "Fin de Régime in Syria?" so I include them here:

 (May 24, 2011)

 Apr.
-26, 2012 update: Joan Juliet Buck, the author of the Vogue article, "Asma al-Assad: A Rose in the Desert" now informs us that "It is horrifying to have been near people like that" and implies that the Assad children she saw did not appeared in Vogue, presumably were posed for security purposes.
+26, 2012 update: Joan Juliet Buck, the author of the Vogue article, "Asma al-Assad: A Rose in the Desert" now informs us that "It is horrifying to have been near people like that" and implies that the Assad children she saw did not appear in Vogue, presumably for security purposes.
 Comment: So, Buck is either a mercenary or a liar – not a pleasant choice.

 Apr.
 26, 2014 update: At some point in the past year, Vogue finally got embarrassed by its despicable "Rose in the Desert" article.
 But, rather than do the honorable thing and acknowledge its error, it quietly caused it to disappear from the website.